arnoldkoss/baron-barbershop/README.md

 #### Code used

 I used the Blog walkthrough project as inspiration for the blog section of my project, but not to the full extent.
 I have tailored it to fit my view of how the site should look.

+#### Content

+- The icons in the footer were taken from Font Awesome
+- The pictures used were taken from Pexels.com
+- Django pagination
+- I learned about django unittests from The Dumbfounds

+#### Acknowledgments

+I want to thank my mentor Luke for his great guidance and support and to the CI tutors for the great help I got.